tsuereth/glog/content/post/2021/01/27_pennyarcade3.md

 <b>Better than</b>: {{% game "Cosmic Star Heroine" %}}Cosmic Star Heroine{{% /game %}}, {{% game "Cthulhu Saves the World" %}}Cthulhu Saves the World{{% /game %}}
 <b>Not as good as</b>: {{% game "Final Fantasy VI" %}}Final Fantasy VI{{% /game %}}
-<b>Arguably as good as</b>: {{% game "Penny Arcade Adventures: On the Rain-Slick Precipice of Darkness, Episode 2" %}}Penny Arcade Adventures: On the Rain-Slick Precipice of Darkness, Episode 2{{% /game %}}
+<b>Arguably as good as</b>: {{% game "Penny Arcade Adventures: On the Rain-Slick Precipice of Darkness - Episode Two" %}}Penny Arcade Adventures: On the Rain-Slick Precipice of Darkness - Episode Two{{% /game %}}

 <i>Progress: Finished on Normal, got the ... good? ending.</i>